rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

         # draw all the viewable meshes
         for mesh in self.scene.descendant_list:
             if isinstance(mesh, Mesh) and mesh.visible:
-                mesh.render(self.camera.view_matrix, self.camera.projection_matrix)
+                mesh.render(
+                    self.camera.view_matrix,
+                    self.camera.projection_matrix
+                )
 ```

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

-The `Renderer` object encapsulates a given scene and camera which must be given when the object is initialized.
+The `Renderer` encapsulates scene and camera objects which are provided when initialized.
-It also enables depth testing and antialiasing when it is created as well as sets the background color.
+It also enables OpenGL settings that are universal for the scene, such as depth testing and antialiasing.
+The clear color is effectively the background color for each frame, so we also set it here after checking to make sure a proper data structure of RGB values is provided.
-The actual rendering happens when we call `render_scene` on an instance of the `Renderer` class which uses its associated `Scene` and `Camera` objects.
+The actual rendering happens when we call `render_scene` on the `Renderer` object after creating it.
+That method uses the object's scene and camera to render every visible mesh.
 Since the `Scene` is the root node of a scene graph, we can get every mesh in the scene by using its `descendant_list` property.
-Then we can call `render` on every visible mesh object with the camera's view matrix and projection matrix.
+Then we can call `render` on every visible mesh with the view matrix and projection matrix defined by the camera.

 Remember, each individual mesh handles the steps for rendering itself.
 These steps are:
-1. Specify the shader program with a material object to be used for rendering.
+1. Specify the shader program to use for rendering from a material object.
-2. Bind the VAO to link attribute data.
+2. Bind the VAO that holds the links between shader variables and data.
 3. Set the model, view, and projection matrices.
 4. Upload data to the uniform variables (such as matrices).
 5. Update OpenGL render settings.
-6. Draw each verticex in the goemetry object using the draw style of the material object.
+6. Draw each vertex defined by the goemetry object in the style of the material object.

 All these steps we already programmed into the `render` method of the `Mesh` class in the previous lesson.
 (See the final code snippet in [The Scene Graph](/software-engineering-lab/notes/scene_graph/#mesh).)